It’s God’s salvation! This topic includes the fundamentals about salvation and the gift of eternal life.

 Rom 6:23 For the wages of sin is death, but the free gift of God is eternal life in Christ Jesus our Lord.

-It was part of His Master Plan… of His all-knowing plan of grace.
+It was part of His Master Plan… His all-knowing, all-powerful plan of Grace.

-And even though we are all sinners and all guilty and all deserving judgment, God provided salvation for us by grace, NOT to any of our credit.
+And even though we’re all sinners and all guilty and deserving judgment, God provided salvation for us by grace, NOT to any of our credit!

-And Holy Scripture is very clear on God’s grace and love being His motivation for coming to save us.
+And Holy Scripture is very clear that God’s great love was His motivation in coming to save us.

 Let’s now read two beautiful passages IN CONTEXT.